pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-1.md

 developer
 program](https://developer.microsoft.com/en-us/microsoft-365/dev-program) and
 get a free E5 subscription.
-If you are not familiar with this, read [Julie Turner\'s article about it](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/what-is-a-dev-tenant-and-why-would-you-want-one/ba-p/2036610), at least some basic JavaScript understanding, and you should know what Azure Active Directory does.
+If you are not familiar with this, read [Julie Turner's article about it](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/what-is-a-dev-tenant-and-why-would-you-want-one/ba-p/2036610), at least some basic JavaScript understanding, and you should know what Azure Active Directory does.
 You will also need to